Game Grumps: Video game development

+On June 1, 2023, GameGrumps released their third video game on Steam titled Homebody, a psychological horror game published by Rogue Games.

-Popularity and influence
+Legacy and influence

 The show and its hosts have since been referenced in a number of video games such as DLC Quest and The Angry Video Game Nerd Adventures.
+Virtual avatars of Hanson and Avidan are also featured, and voiced by themselves, in House Party.

 In the third issue of the 2016 Doctor Who Ninth Doctor comic series, an alien girl is seen wearing a "Hey I'm Grump!
 I'm Not So Grump!" shirt.

 A specially modified version of the demo for The Stanley Parable was played on the channel's side show Steam Train which addressed two of the show's hosts, Dan Avidan and Ross O'Donovan.

-In an interview with Entertainment Weekly, Olympic swimmer Tom Shields said that Game Grumps was one of his favorite shows and that he watched it "almost daily."
+In an interview with Entertainment Weekly, Olympic swimmer Tom Shields said that GameGrumps was one of his favorite shows and that he watched it "almost daily."
 He mentioned that the show's hosts "helped him normalize a lot of things.
 It's kind of a new phenomenon in his life."

-In 2021, Game Grumps was cited as an example of a "comfort creator" in an article from The New York Times.
+In 2021, GameGrumps was cited as an example of a "comfort creator" in an article from The New York Times.

 Guest Grumps

 Guest Grumps is a spin-off series in which each episode features a special guest star.
-In addition to the roster of guests, the hosts have jokingly expressed a wish for Gordon Ramsay and Barack Obama to come on the show.
 The following list is in order from their first appearance on the show.